English to Greek Translator

 Suggested by Paul Derouda in textkit blog on resources:

 Are you aware of Stefan Hagel?
-He has done a stunningly good reconstruction of what Homer's singing just might have sounded like, perhaps more to the liking of Montana children.
+He has 'e a stunningly good reconstruction of what Homer's singing just might have sounded like, perhaps more to the liking of Montana children.
 The song of Demodokos from the book 8 of the Odyssey.
 Homeric Singing - An Approach to the Original Performance

 There's also some extracts of reconstructed Greek that are not sung, also very good.
 The Sound of Ancient Greek - Classical Pronunciation